DataBeast03/DataBeast/README.md

 This class also allows us to train and score these models in parallel.

-It also has built in learning curve plotting functionality to assess model perforamnce's.
+It also has built in learning curve plotting functionality to assess model performance.

-As a case study, we use a Cellular Service Provider data set were we are tasked with building a model that can identify users who are predicted to churn.
+As a case study, we use a Cellular Service Provider data set where we are tasked with building a model that can identify users who are predicted to churn.
 Naturally in subscription based services, these data sets are unbalanced since most users don't cancel their subscription on any given month.